icg-innovation/seagrass/README.md

 Currently accepted arguments are:

-- `sentinel2_filepath` (str or list, required): Sentinel 2 geoTIFF filepath OR list of Sentinel 2 geoTIFF filepaths if creating a mosaic.
+- `raster_filepath` (str or list, required): Satellite image geoTIFF filepath OR list of satellite image geoTIFF filepaths if creating a mosaic.
 - `ground_truth_filepath` (str, required): Ground truth geoTIFF filepath.
-- `sentinel2_bands` (list, optional): List of integers corresponding to the desired Sentinel 2 bands to consider when importing.
+- `raster_bands` (list, optional): List of integers corresponding to the desired satellite image bands to consider when importing.
 If not included then all bands are considered.
-- `sentinel2_scale` (int, optional): Value to divide the Sentinel 2 pixels by to obtain the true pixel values.
+- `raster_scale` (int, optional): Value to divide the satellite image pixels by to obtain the true pixel values.
 Defaults to 10000 if not included.
 - `ground_truth_nodata` (int, optional): Integer value representing pixels containing no data.
 Defaults to None if not included.
 - `ground_truth_nodata_threshold` (int or float, optional): Pixels with values less than the threshold will instead be set equal to `ground_truth_nodata`.
 Defaults to None if not included.